mainsail-crew/crowsnest/README.md

 Did it work?
 If your answer is yes...
 Was easy right? :wink:

+If it doesn't work for you, you probably updated a Debian "Buster" to latest "Bullseye" right?

+Here is the catch, Buster uses a proprietary Firmware for the GPU called OpenMaxIL.
+This isn't included any more in "Bullseye".
+These File are located in `/opt/vc`.\
+Please backup these files and delete this folder by

+    sudo rm -rf /opt/vc

+Now run the commands mentioned in the beginning.

 ---

 **Q:** I set `mode` to `rtsp`, but I get no stream in VLC.
 What should I do?